 Below are some tips to help you make the most out of your experience at English Bay Beach.

-TIP #1: Be prepared to walk a fair ways as there isn’t a lot of parking in the immediate area – just downtown street parking.
+TIP #1: Be prepared to walk a fair ways as there isn’t a lot of parking in the immediate area – mostly just downtown street parking.
 If you are going for a bicycle ride along the seawall, consider parking your car in Stanley Park or somewhere further down the way and then riding to English Bay if you don’t find parking closer by.